PerziThomas/DA_Perzi_Ambrosch/source/2_Implementation.md

 #### Non-editable geofences
 Circular geofences and road geofences cannot be edited.
 Since all geofences are stored as polygons in the backend, circles are converted to an equilateral polygon with over 100 vertices.
 Moving individual points to change the circle's center or radius would be infeasible for the user.
 The same applies to road geofences, which, once stored as polygons, cannot be converted back to a route that can easily be changed.

-To achieve this, all geofences are given a boolean property _isNotEditable_, which is set to true in the backend for geofences created via the circle or road endpoints.
-This property is then used to separate all editable from all non-editable geofences, and render only those that can be edited inside the edit-_FeatureGroup_ in the map.
+To achieve this, all geofences are given a boolean property \lstinline!isNotEditable!, which is set to true in the backend for geofences created via the circle or road endpoints.
+This property is then used to separate all editable from all non-editable geofences, and render only those that can be edited inside the edit-FeatureGroup in the map.

 \begin{lstlisting}[caption=Rendering non-editable geofences, label=lst:geofenceEditing, language={JavaScript}]
     <MapContainer /* shortened */ >